rainearcher/http-server/README.md

-# README
+# C++ HTTP Server

-**IMPORTANT**: Before proceeding, ensure you thoroughly read and understand the project specification.
-The README is just a supplementary guide, while the project specification is the primary source of project requirements and details.
-Any discrepancies or uncertainties should be addressed based on the content in the project specification.

 ## Project Description

-This project is a basic HTTP server, designed to handle requests by either serving local files or proxying remote files.
-The starter code provides a foundation upon which you can build the necessary logic to serve requests based on their content and the presence of files locally.
+This project is a basic HTTP server, designed to handle requests by either serving local files or proxying remote video files.

-## File Structure

-- **server.c**: The main server code containing the logic for handling HTTP requests, parsing arguments, and serving/proxying content.
-- **makefile**: The build system for compiling and cleaning the project.
-- **index.html**: A video player page used for testing the serving of local HTML content.
-It instructs the browser to request the output.m3u8 video manifest.
-- **output.m3u8**: A video manifest used for testing the serving of local content.
-It contains information about video chunks and instructs the browser to request `.ts` video chunks, which are hosted on our remote video server.

 ## Build Instructions

-To build the project, ensure you have `gcc` installed on your system.
-Navigate to the directory containing the `server.c` and `makefile`, then use the following commands:
+To build the project, ensure you have `g++` installed on your system.

 - To compile the project:
     ```bash